“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

 - Havana, Cuba

-Everything costs between 20% and 50% of what it costs in First World Countries.
-Third World Travel can save you a lot of money while allowing you to travel in comfort.
+Nearly everything in Developing countries costs between 20% and 50% of what it costs in Developed Countries.
+Developing Country travel can save you a lot of money while allowing you to travel comfortably.
 I have:

 - Stayed in some of the most beautiful hotels in India for $100 a night (including a suite in Mumbai with a piano).